Nsustain/nsustain.com/README.md

     tunnel: nsustain

     # CHANGE TO YOUR DOMAIN NAME.
-    # You don't need to change http://flarum:80 to your domain name
+    # Don't change http://flarum:80 to your domain name
     # because it refers to Kubernetes service name, not your domain name.
+    # Only change hostname: nsustain.com
     ingress:
     - hostname: nsustain.com
       service: http://flarum:80